 - Sign-on bonuses, commission

 - Health, dental, vision

 - Retirement, 401K plans, profit sharing, stock options

 - Advancement in title – maybe you are looking for a promotion, and it is more important to you than a specific monetary amount.
 We recently had an employer change the title of a position to encompass the candidate’s career goals.
 Sometimes, it is the little things that matter most.

 It is important to consider the whole offer.
 You may be offered less in salary, but the company’s tuition reimbursement plan or healthcare plan may benefit you more in the long run, and therefore, outweigh the difference.

 If you want the position, but you feel you might need some incentive to feel good about your move, ask the employer if they offer any sign-on bonus incentives.
 This can be especially helpful when you are leaving some compensation (such as annual bonus, commissions, etc.) behind.
-Most employers will understand if you ask for a sign-on bonus to make up the difference you might be losing.
+Most medical device and pharmaceutical companies will understand if you ask for a sign-on bonus to make up the difference you might be losing.

-Can you ask for vacation when starting a new job?
+Can you ask for vacation when starting a new job in medical sales?

 Since you most likely will not have any paid-time-off accumulated, be courteous and let them know ahead of time so they can plan.
 This is important since most companies have a training plan in place for new employees, and they will need to schedule you accordingly.
 Most employers will try to accommodate reasonable requests, especially if they know about it prior to your job acceptance.